-A few years ago, I purchased some carpet cleaner from our local Petco store that promised to take out pet stains and odor.
+A few years ago, I purchased some carpet cleaner for pet stain removal from our local Petco store that promised to take out pet stains and odor.
 We had just gotten our new puppy and she had accidents pretty much everywhere during her housebreaking training.
-Of course the day came when we ran out of that little red miracle bottle.
-There’s never a good time to run out of something like that as you don’t just let puppy accidents sit on the carpet until your next trip to the store.
+Of course the day came when we ran out of that little red miracle bottle.?
+There?s never a good time to run out of something like that as you don?t let puppy accidents sit on the carpet until your next trip to the store.

-Here’s how to make your own stain remover.
+Here?s how to make your own pet stain remover.